Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 Now, you might have also seen some weird text and codes on the BSOD screen, right?
 So, what are these, and why is it important?

 See, these texts and error codes are short directives to navigate you to the exact problem with your computer.
 It can be related to software or hardware.
-The also determine whether you see a blue background or black screen color.

 Common BSOD Error MessagesCodesInterpretation